Wiiliam0611/eye_track_project/README.md

 3. Work on your fork and make your additions algorithms.
 4. Commit changes to your own branch.
 5. Submit a Pull request.
-6. Waiting for your algorithm test report.
+6. Waiting for your algorithm testing report.

 ## Data Feature description